porjesuraj/Learning-Data-Structure/notes/ADS.md

 4. Deque

 ## Linear Queue
-* we can iimplement linear queue using array as well as LinkedList.
+* we can implement linear queue using array as well as LinkedList.

 * 1. Linked List implementation using (Linear Singly Linked list)
 + 1. addlast()